ITensor/website/docs/tutorials/quickstart/main.md

-<span class='article_title'>ITensor Quickstart Guide</span>
+<span class='article_title'>ITensor Quick Start Guide</span>

 <span class='article_sig'>Thomas E. Baker&mdash; May 4, 2016</span>

-This article provides code for a quick introduction to the fundamentals of ITensor.
-For a quickstart guide oriented towards performing a DMRG calculation, go [[here|tutorials/DMRGquickstart]].
+This article provides a quick introduction to writing a program based on ITensor.
+For a similar guide oriented towards performing a DMRG calculation, see [[DMRG Quick Start|tutorials/DMRGquickstart]].

-The contents of `helloitensor.cc`.
+The contents of `hello_itensor.cc`.

     #include "itensor/all.h"